maximiliangarmatsch/devops-boilerplate/docs/backend-security-testing-tools.md

 ### Todo

-- Find a tool that can test the security of the backend (Connect with Safei)
+- Find a tool that can test the security of the backend

 ### Learning